Mancunian Films

-Mancunian Films was a British film production company first organised in 1934.
+Mancunian Films was a British film production company first organised in 1933.
 From 1947 it was based in Rusholme, a suburb of Manchester, and produced a number of comedy films, mostly aimed at audiences in the North of England.

 History

 Founded by John E. Blakeley, the company produced films in London on extremely low-budgets.
-Blakeley's first studio consisted of a single soundstage in a loft space above a taxi garage.
+From property records at HM Land Registry, on 17 June 1933 Blakeley's Productions Limited, 148 Slade Lane, Levenshulme in Manchester bought Hulme Hippodrome for £17,900, selling it on 23 December 1935.
+Blakeley's first studio consisted of a single soundstage in a loft space in London above a taxi garage.
 Whenever the filmmakers wanted to shoot a scene, they would first have to signal the mechanics below to stop working, so the noise from below wouldn't register on the soundtracks.
 Blakeley's first production was Boots!
 Boots!
 (1934), starring the variety entertainer George Formby in his first released film.
 Production values were so low that some scenes were filmed in semi-darkness, to hide the lack of set decorations.
 Despite the limitations, the debut film was a huge success in the regions, recouping Blakeley's investment several times over and launching George Formby as Britain's leading screen comedian.
 Within the year "Blakeley's Productions, Ltd." had become "The Mancunian Film Distributors, Ltd".
 Blakeley initially used facilities like Riverside Studios; the films were released via Butcher's Films.